satansdeer/satansdeer.github.com/content/legacy-posts/build-it-and-they-will-not-come/index.md

 How do I get people to care?
 ```

 That problem is less comfortable because it does not behave like a backlog item.
-You cannot simply implement "get users" in one pull request.
+You cannot implement "get users" in one pull request.

 User acquisition is a system of repeated attempts: